BlueAndGold - BGI Staff Predictions: Notre Dame Vs. Syracuse

 For the first time since Dec.
 5, 1953, the final game for Frank Leahy as Notre Dame’s head coach, the Fighting Irish will host a home game in December.

-And because of the cancellation of next week’s game at Wake Forest, this also will be the first time since the infamous 1993 Boston College game the final regular season game will be played at home.
-Notre Dame was 10-0 and No. 1 back then, and now is 9-0 and No. 2.
+And because of the cancellation of next week’s game at Wake Forest, this also will be the first time since the infamous 1993 Boston College game the final regular-season game will be played at home.
+Notre Dame was 10-0 and No. 1 back then, and is 9-0 and No. 2 this season.

 Amazingly this also could be the third time in the last eight seasons that 11th-year Notre Dame head coach Brian Kelly could reach 10-0 in his career.
 When including his final season at Cincinnati in 2009, it would be the fourth time in 12 years.